spokesoftware/aws_cloud_search/README.md

-# AwsCloudSearch
+# AWSCloudSearch

+## Description

+This gem is an implementation of the Amazon Web Service CloudSearch API (http://aws.amazon.com/cloudsearch/).

+The AWS CloudSearch service is comprised of three API end points: search, document batching, and configuration.
+This gem currently supports only the search and document batching APIs

-## Work in Progress
+## Roadmap

 Spoke developed this library in a short period of time in order to migrate from IndexTank to AwsCloudSearchCloudSearch.
-As such, there are a few features that are missing that we would build out over time.
+As such, there are a few features that are missing that we would like to build over time.

 + Implementation of the configuration API
-+ Query builder class
++ Query builder
 + Faceting helpers
 + Spec tests that stub our the AWS CloudSearch service
++ Sample usage in this READMe

 ## Installation